 Mayo Clinic is committed to nursing excellence through education, research and outstanding patient care and innovation.
 The Mayo Clinic Department of Nursing is one of the largest and most respected groups of nurses in the world.

-In 1997 Mayo Clinic in Rochester, Minnesota, was the fifth in the nation to receive Magnet designation from the ANCC.
-Since then each of the clinic's campuses — in Arizona, Florida and Minnesota — has achieved Magnet designation or redesignation through a process of continual improvement and an unwavering commitment to excellence in nursing.
+In 1997 Mayo Clinic in Rochester, Minnesota, was the fifth health care organization in the nation to receive Magnet designation from the ANCC.
+Since then, each of the clinic's campuses — in Arizona, Florida and Minnesota — has achieved Magnet designation or re-designation through a process of continual improvement and an unwavering commitment to excellence in nursing.

 Learn more about Mayo Clinic's quality rankings.